Intellectual Property Office of New Zealand

 The Intellectual Property Office of New Zealand (IPONZ) is a New Zealand government agency responsible for the granting and registration of intellectual property rights, specifically patent, trade mark, design and plant variety rights.
-It is part of the New Zealand Ministry of Business, Innovation and Employment.
+It is a business unit of the New Zealand Ministry of Business, Innovation and Employment.
 According to its website, IPONZ "aims to ensure people realise the full economic potential of their intellectual property."